reuters-graphics/bluprint/README.md

 The CLI will ask you to pick a bluprint and will guide you through providing any other information your bluprint needs to finish scaffolding your project.

-You can also pass a GitHub repo directly to this command:
+You can also pass a GitHub repo containing a bluprint directly to this command:

 ```
 $ bluprint start <github repo>